DevExpress/wpf-themedesigner-app/README.md

 ## Get Help

-You can ask any questions in our [Support Center](https://www.devexpress.com/Support/Center) or [Online Chat](https://www.devexpress.com/).
+You can ask any question in our [Support Center](https://www.devexpress.com/Support/Center) or [Online Chat](https://www.devexpress.com/).